amkelly/amkelly.github.io/sql.md

 Given the problems I had with data just dissapearing, I ought to have my own local backups.

 [This document](https://docs.microsoft.com/en-us/sql/integration-services/import-export-data/start-the-sql-server-import-and-export-wizard?view=sql-server-ver15#sql-server-management-studio-ssms) seems a good place to start w/r/t a few methods for doing those backups.

+Until I've found something else I have been producting a SQL file with the schema and the data as the accepted answer [here](https://serverfault.com/questions/147638/how-to-dump-a-microsoft-sql-server-database-to-a-sql-script).